 - (1) Final Examinations: A final examination is held in each course except where departure from this arrangement has been authorized by the Faculty council governing the department offering the course.
 Final examinations for Fall courses shall be held in December.
 Final examinations for Winter or two-term Fall/Winter courses shall be held in April.
 Final examinations for Spring courses shall be held in June.
 Final examinations for Summer or two-term Spring/Summer courses shall be held in August.
-Examinations for Evening Credit Program and Late Afternoon and Evening Courses are to be held during the last regular (class period. - (2) Examination Schedule: The schedule of Fall and Winter Terms final examinations (and mid-term examinations in two-term courses) shall be related directly to the Academic Schedule (see §11).
+Examinations for Evening Credit Program and Late Afternoon and Evening Courses are to be held during the last regular class period. -) Examination Schedule: The schedule of Fall and Winter Terms final examinations (and mid-term examinations in two-term courses) shall be related directly to the basic University timetable.